-It's at local level where we experience the direct effect of political decisions and we normally engage with our local municipalities in decisions that impacts on our environment and community on a regular basis.
+It's at the local level where we experience the direct effect of political decisions and we normally engage with our local municipalities in decisions that impact on our environment and community on a regular basis.

-Our constitution is seen by many people as the most progressive in the world.
+Our constitution is seen as the most progressive in the world.
 It even makes provision for public participation.
-In chapter 7 section 152 it is stated that the objects of local government are:
+In chapter 7 section 152, it's stated that the objectives of local government are:

 - to provide democratic and accountable government for local communities,

 - to ensure the provision of services to communities in a sustainable manner,

 - to promote a safe and healthy environment, and